 The protests are facing an issue.
 The Yellow Vest movement lacks a clear structure and leadership, and it is struggling to transform populist anger into real political force….

 Again.
 Meanwhile survivors of medicalized birth trauma, including doctors, get dumber with each generation.
 How many times must medical science re-discover and re-forget an elementary physiological fact about birth before they forget it for all time?

 This study was “funded by a $2.4 million National Institutes of Health grant”.
-A reflection of the profit incentive behind every ongoing institutionalized medical experiment.
+An indication of the profit incentive behind every ongoing institutionalized medical experiment.